software-mansion/cairo-profiler/README.md

 ### Generating output file

-To generate the file run `cairo-profiler` with the `<PATH_TO_TRACE_DATA>` argument containing the json file path with the trace to be profiled.
+To generate the file run `cairo-profiler` with the `<PATH_TO_TRACE_DATA>` argument containing the path to the json file with the trace to be profiled.
 You can also specify the `--output-path <OUTPUT_PATH>` - by default the output file will be saved as `profile.pb.gz`

 #### Example